This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 There is a special regime under the Virgin Islands Special Trust Act 2003 (VISTA), which may apply to all types of BVI trust.
 The VISTA enables a settlor to create a trust holding shares in a BVI incorporated company under which the trustee may be disengaged from managerial responsibility in relation to the company’s affairs, thereby leaving greater control to the settlor or his or her nominees to run the company as they see fit.
 An appropriate use of VISTA can also provide a vehicle that can do away with the need for obtaining a grant of probate in the BVI upon the death of an owner of BVI shares, whilst at the same time allowing the individual effective management and control of the company after having divested himself of such ownership.

 Private Trust Companies (PTCs) are another attractive vehicle used to act as trustees of private family trusts where the sole business of the PTC is to act as trustee of such trust.
-The PTC must be a BVI incorporated company and, being exempt from the licensing regime, has the advantage over a professional trust company of being quick to establish, enhance confidentiality and may involve considerably less expense over time.
-This type of structure also enables a greater degree of control by the settlor or other family members over the administration of the trust and specific investment objectives (for example to engage in more speculative investments).
+The BVI PTC Regulations were recently reformed (as of 9 July 2021) to increase the flexibility and attractiveness of BVI PTC structures by removing a number of cumbersome requirements such as the need to carry on no other business but trust business (something which created a level of uncertainty around what exactly a PTC could legally do).
+This type of structure enables a greater degree of control by the settlor or other family members over the administration of the trust and specific investment objectives (for example to engage in more speculative investments).
 They are often favoured by settlors from civil law jurisdictions who can be more apprehensive to transfer their wealth to an independent third party.
 Rather than holding the shares in the PTC personally, however, a common structuring mechanism for succession planning purposes is for the PTC shares to be held in a VISTA trust.

 There is no legislative provision for the establishment of foundations under BVI law.